chiisquare/100-days-of-code/log.md

 **Notes on what I've learned:**

 - CSS override priorities: !important > inline style > id declarations > class declarations (if just conflicting class declarations, they are prioritized by order)
 - CSS is its own language and can be used alongside HTML or XHTML to create and design webpages.
+"Advantages of CSS CSS saves time − You can write CSS once and then reuse same sheet in multiple HTML pages.
+You can define a style for each HTML element and apply it to as many Web pages as you want."
 - hexcode and RGB values are two ways to represent colors.
 - CSS variables are a way to change many CSS style properties at once by changing only a single value (ex: --penguin-skin: gray;)
 - CSS variables can be inherited... by defining :root in the style section of a webpage. not entirely sure how this works tbh.